qcif-training/LinearRegressionR/_episodes/01-Data-Prep.md

 > ## Tip: stringsAsFactors
 >
-> When importing data with columns containing character strings to be used as categories (e.g. male/female low/medium/high), we can set the `stringsAsFactors` argument as `TRUE` to automatically set these columns to factors.
+> When importing data with columns containing character strings to be used as categories (e.g. male/female or low/medium/high), we can set the `stringsAsFactors` argument as `TRUE` to automatically set these columns to factors.
 {: .callout}

 We can use the `str` function to look at the first few observations for each variable.